Coding-with-Adam/Dash-by-Plotly/README.md

 # To Get Help
 > - Use Dash Plotly [Community Forum](https://community.plotly.com/)

-This is a wonderful community of people dedicated to support others learning Dash.
+This is a wonderful community of people dedicated to supporting others learning Dash.
 You can find me there as well under the name CharmingData.

 # If you Forked it, Support it
 A growing number of viewers are looking for high quality, professional content on Dash, which is hard to find.
 I am trying to fill that gap.